 - any other medical expenses that stemmed from the accident.

-This is in addition to the other forms of legal damages that the victim incurs, like pain and suffering.
+This is in addition to the other forms of legal damages that you incur, like pain and suffering.

 What if I was partially at fault?

 Shared fault rules depend on the state.
-In many states, victims may see their share of compensation reduced by their percentage of fault.
-In many others, victims may be barred from recovering any compensation if they were more than half at fault.
-In a couple of states, victims can be barred from recovering if they contributed any fault to the car accident.
+In many states, you may see your share of compensation reduced by your percentage of fault.
+In many others, you may be barred from recovering any compensation if you were more than half at fault.
+In a couple of states, you can be barred from recovering if you contributed any fault to the car accident.

-When the person suing over a car accident was partially to blame for it, there is shared fault.
+When you are partially to blame for a car accident, there is shared fault.
 Different states in the U.S. have come up with different solutions for shared fault problems.
 There are 3 general answers:

 They all require jurors hearing the case at trial to assign a percentage of fault to each party.

-In states that use pure comparative negligence, the plaintiff’s compensation is reduced by his or her percentage of fault.
+In states that use pure comparative negligence, your compensation is reduced by your percentage of fault.
 Many states, including California1 and Florida,2 use pure comparative negligence.

 For example: Leon is hurt in a car accident.
 At trial, the jury says that he suffered $100,000 in legal damages, but also that he was 55 percent at fault.
 Leon’s compensation will be reduced by 55 percent, dropping it down to $45,000.

-Modified comparative negligence also reduces compensation by the plaintiff’s share of fault.
-However, modified comparative negligence bars recovery if the plaintiff was more than half at fault.
+Modified comparative negligence also reduces compensation by your share of fault.
+However, modified comparative negligence bars recovery if you were more than half at fault.
 Many states, including Texas,3 use these rules.

 For example: Leon is found to have suffered $100,000 in legal damages, but was 55 percent at fault.
 He will recover nothing in a modified comparative negligence state.
 If he had been found to be 30 percent at fault, his award would have been reduced accordingly, down to $70,000.

-Plaintiffs in states that use contributory negligence are barred from recovering anything if they contributed to the crash, in any way.
+In states that use contributory negligence, you are barred from recovering anything if you contributed to the crash, in any way.
 Very few states use this rule, though Virginia still does.4

 For example: Leon suffered $100,000 in damages, but the jury finds that he was 3 percent at fault because he was speeding by 5 miles per hour over the limit.
 He will recover nothing.